-If you're given any medication to take home, you'll usually be given enough for the following 7 days.
-The letter to your GP will include information about your medication.
+If you're given any medicine to take home, you'll usually be given enough for the following 7 days.
+The letter to your GP will include information about your medicine.

 If you need to keep taking your medication, make sure you arrange to get a repeat prescription from your GP before your hospital supply runs out.

 Some surgeries require up to 2 working days (48 hours) notice for repeat prescriptions.

 If you're registered for patient online services with your GP, you could order your repeat prescription through the NHS website.
 Simply look up the GP practice using find services.

 Find out more about health and prescription services

 Your local pharmacy can help you get on top of your new medicines.